What is Handheld GPS?

 A Few Words about Handheld GPS

 Handheld GPS units differ from in-car units in several key ways.
-Instead of entering a street address, user enters a set of coordinates to pin spot a destination.
+Instead of entering a street address, the user enters a set of coordinates to pin spot a destination.
 While the handheld GPS receiver displays a universal direction, the user must determine precisely how to get there; the course is not mapped out purposely.

 A handheld GPS approaches preloaded with topographical maps, as opposed to maps.
 While a car GPS with improved pedestrian navigation would be perfect for walking city streets, it would be of little utilize off the beaten corridor, since most programs would tell the user to head for the nearest way.